Medically reviewed by Drugs.com. Last updated on Aug 4, 2022.

-- Make a list of all medications, as well as any vitamins or supplements that you're taking.
-Also, be sure to tell your doctor if you've recently stopped taking any medications.
+- Make a list of all medications, vitamins and supplements that you're taking.
+Include dosages.
+Also, be sure to tell your health care provider if you've recently stopped taking any medications.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who goes with you may remember something that you missed or forgot.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your care provider.

-- What are other possible causes for my symptoms or condition?
+- What are other possible causes for my symptoms?

-- What kinds of tests will I need?
+- What kinds of tests do I need?

-- What treatment will I need?
+- What treatment do I need?

-- What are the alternatives to the primary approach that you're suggesting?
+- What are the side effects of the treatment you're recommending?